 Mills: Many of the large mills — once at the heart of America’s industrial economy — now stand underutilized as warehouse space or serving other non job-intensive functions.
 As buildings, they are costly to rehabilitate for housing and office use and, having no elevators, truck access, or space for parking, they are not feasible for modern-day manufacturing given the demands of modern industry.
 Many of the City’s properties are also heavily contaminated, a legacy of its industrial past.
 In the absence of better local work opportunities, many immigrant and Latino residents must work through temp companies to fill in the remaining manufacturing and service jobs that are the underbelly of regional economic prosperity.

-These statistics alone do not tell the story of present-day Lawrence, however.
-The members and partners of Lawrence CommunityWorks — people who are saving money for their families’ futures, who are building community parks and supporting one another’s efforts, and who are leading the struggle for positive change — tell the story of Reviviendo!, the City’s rebirth.
+While one in three families in Lawrence live in poverty and high city-wide rates of unemployment and low education levels exacerbate the problems, these statistics alone do not tell the full story of present-day Lawrence.
+Lawrence families are also aspirational and resilient.
+There is an energy of hustle and perseverance in the city.
+Those who live above poverty, continue to purchase homes and advance financially.
+The members and partners of Lawrence CommunityWorks — people who are saving money for their families’ futures, who are building community parks and supporting one another’s efforts, and who are leading the struggle for positive change — tell the story of the City’s rebirth.
 They have come to Lawrence from different countries and backgrounds, but share the revitalization of Lawrence as a common goal.
 Together, they have developed a creative vision for the City’s future as a vibrant, productive and healthy community.
-This vision has manifested in some of the following ways: